Barkerend: Education

 Barkerend Primary Leadership Academy is located in Hendford Drive and takes pupils in the age range 3–11.
 The school was established in 1873, and Barkerend Primary School was renamed Barkerend Academy in 2016 when it was taken over by Wakefield City Academies Trust.
 The school is now sponsored by Star Academies.

 A newer building has been added to accommodate growing pupil numbers while the original building is grade II listed.

 To the east is Byron Primary School in new premises on Barkerend Road.

 The original Byron Primary premises are occupied by Olive Secondary School.

-To the north of the Pollard Park area is Carlton Bolling College an 11–19 college specialising in maths and computing.
+To the north of the Pollard Park area is Carlton Bolling, an 11–16 co-educational secondary school.

 Sport

 To the east of Barkerend is the landscaped Myra Shay sports ground opened in 2006, a development by Regen 2000.

 Myra Shay has three football pitches, two five-a-side football pitches, a cricket pitch, kabaddi court, changing facilities and a play area.

 Myra Shay takes its name from a manor house that used to occupy the area.